MONTPELIER, Vt. (AP) — The races for governor and the U.S. House top the ballot in Vermont, where voting concludes Tuesday on Election Day.

 Zuckerman, a 48-year-old Hinesburg farmer, campaigned on promises to do more to advance progressive causes, saying wealthy people should pay more in taxes, Vermont should do more to combat climate change and he would work to expand access to health care in the state.

-During his years in the House, Welch, 73, has consistently been one of Vermont’s top statewide vote-getters.
+During his seven terms in the House, Welch, 73, has consistently been one of Vermont’s top statewide vote-getters.
 Welch says he feels his popularity has been due to his continued focus on the state’s needs.
 He says the country is facing the “extraordinary challenges” of the coronavirus pandemic and what Welch has described as Trump’s threat to democracy.

 In local and regional races being decided Tuesday, Vermonters will elect all 150 members of the state House of Representatives and 30 members of the state Senate.